MADHURYAHAIT/ClassBook/README.md

 # ClassBook
 <hr/>
-Class book is a cool social platform.
+Classbook is a cool social platform.